You probably already know that Google uses about 200 ranking

 1. Domain Age :-

-Matt cutts states that “The difference between a domain that’s six months old versus one year old is really not that big at all.”
+Matt cutts states that “The difference between a domain that’s six months

 In other words, they consider the domain age but its not very important.